jcable/ebu-tt-live-toolkit/README.md

 Below is a list of some of the key components. .

 The simple producer is the beginning of the data pipeline.
 It generates EBU-TT-Live documents in a timed manner.
-In the repository root there is a *test.html* file that can be used for manual testing of the producer in any websocket capable browser.
+In the ebu_tt_live/ui/test folder there is an *index.html* file that can be used for manual testing of the producer in any websocket capable browser.
 To run it use `ebu-run`:

+    `open ebu_tt_live/ui/test/index.html`
     `ebu-run --admin.conf ebu_tt_live/examples/config/simple_producer.json`

 The simple consumer connects to the producer or later on in the pipeline, assuming there are more components inserted.